freedomotic/fd-developer-manual/docs/source/rules/automations.rst

 the **data/rea** folder (is the folder which contains the **automations**, AKA **reactions**).

-Here an example "**WHEN a door is clicked AND livingroom light is on OR kitchen light is on THEN switch the open state of the clicked door**":
+Here an example ``WHEN a door is clicked AND livingroom light is on OR kitchen light is on THEN switch the open state of the clicked door``

 .. code:: xml